-Join James Williamson for an in-depth discussion in this video Element positioning, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Element positioning, part of Learning CSS.

 - [Voiceover] Perhaps of all the various aspects of CSS…the hardest to learn and master is layout.…There've been numerous books, websites and courses…dedicated to nothing but CSS layout.…With that in mind, I want to introduce you…to some of those concepts in broader terms.…So that the terminology and overall concepts of CSS layout…aren't foreign to you as you begin to experiment with…and learn the various nuances…around controlling page layout with CSS.…I want to start with the concept of element positioning.…Positioning allows you to take an element on the page…and control where and how it's positioned…relative to things such as its original starting position,…other elements, or even the viewport itself.…